 The scientific name of the common dandelion is Taraxacum officinale.
 The plant has bright yellow flowers that are made of many tiny florets.
 The dandelion’s name comes from the French phrase “dent de lion”, which means "lion's tooth".
 The phrase refers to the deeply divided leaves of the plant.

 The leaves make a nutritious but bitter salad green.
 Cooking the leaves reduces their bitterness.
-They are a good source of vitamin C and Vitamin A (in the form of beta-carotene) as well as vitamin C. Vitamin C is destroyed by heat, however.
-The leaves are also rich in potassium, calcium and iron.
-Dandelion leaves are a diuretic, a substance that increases urine production and fluid removal from the body.
+They are a good source of vitamin A (in the form of beta-carotene) as well as vitamin C. Vitamin C is destroyed by heat, however.
+The leaves are also rich in potassium, calcium, and iron.
+They are a diuretic, a substance that increases urine production and fluid removal from the body.

 Dandelion flower heads are sometimes used to make a wine.
 The flowers are mixed with oranges, lemons, sugar, water, and yeast (natural or purchased) and then fermented.
 Raisins and cloves are sometimes added to the mixture.
 The flowers are also dipped in a flour mixture and fried to make fritters.
 Some people make an infusion or tea from the flower heads or from the leaves.
 The roots can be cooked like a root vegetable or roasted and ground to make a coffee extender.

 As is the case with any wild plant, it's important to be absolutely certain of a dandelion's identification before using it as food.
 Multiple plants have flowers that resemble those of dandelions.
 In addition, dandelions picked for food should be grown in an area free of pesticides and pollution.